 Flight safety system standards

-A flight safety system should be installed on all vehicles to be licensed under the Space (Launches and Returns) Act 2018 [1], unless otherwise authorised by the Agency.
+A flight safety system must be installed on all launch and re-entry vehicles to be licensed under the Space (Launches and Returns) Act 2018 [1], unless otherwise authorised by the Agency.
+The flight safety system must be designed and certified against an internationally recognised standard that is agreed with the Agency.
+Any tailoring of the standard must be agreed with the Agency having regard the purpose and risks associated with the launch.

 A flight safety system is a risk mitigation method that detects an aberration in launch vehicle health or positioning and terminates flight in response.
 The system may be manually or autonomously activated and is a means of controlling the vehicle to minimise the risk to life and property.